 § 69.xx1.
-General Scope and Purpose.
+General scope and purpose.

-(a) All water public utilities.
+(a) Water public utilities.

-The coordination and consistent application of safe, adequate, and reliable fire protection service offers a tremendous benefit to public safety, emergency fire protection organizations, and associated personnel.
-Safe, reasonable, and adequate regulated fire protection service offerings are a matter of utmost concern to the Commission.
-The policies and recommendations in this Policy Statement are intended to provide water public utilities with a guideline of the recommended actions and level of public fire protection service and system hydraulic monitoring that the Commission considers reasonable.
-The Commission will consider a water public utility's effort to meet the recommendations in this Policy Statement when determining just and reasonable rates for the water public utility.
+The coordination and consistent application of safe, adequate and reliable fire protection service offers a tremendous benefit to public safety, emergency fire protection organizations and associated personnel.
+Safe, reasonable and adequate regulated fire protection service offerings are a matter of utmost concern to the Commission.
+The policies and recommendations in this policy statement are intended to provide water public utilities with a guideline of the recommended actions and level of public fire protection service and system hydraulic monitoring that the Commission considers reasonable.
+The Commission will consider a water public utility's effort to meet the recommendations in this policy statement when determining just and reasonable rates for the water public utility.